Wondering what a WordPress staging site is and why you might want to use one?

 - Advanced: Use a tool that allows for "partial" pushes or merging, so that you can push parts of your staging site live instead of completely overwriting the live version.
 For example, if you're hosting with Onyx, our staging tool lets you compare the live and staging versions so that you can choose which specific changes to apply.

-How to Create a WordPress Staging Site
+Methods on How to Create a WordPress Staging Site

 There are a few different avenues available to create a staging site depending on your hosting provider and knowledge level.
 In general, the three most common options are to: